 If you've taken out a term deposit, don’t forget about it!
-You may find it has been automatically rolled over at maturity into a new term deposit at a lower interest rate – especially in the current environment which has seen rates on six month and one year term deposits slashed to under 3 per cent by some banks.
+You may find it has been automatically rolled over at maturity into a new term deposit at a lower interest rate.
 Check the Terms & Conditions for the account to see if it has a grace period after the term deposit has automatically rolled over, which might allow you to change your mind without penalty.

 Information is intended to be of a general nature only and any advice has been prepared without taking into account any person's particular objectives, financial situation or needs.
 You should make your own enquiries, consider whether advice is appropriate for you and read the relevant Product Disclosure Statement or Product Information Document before making any decisions about whether to acquire a product.